 50. Make Some Soup

 Get rid of that winter chill with a nice bowl of homemade soup.
-Sure, chicken noodle is the best, but we strongly suggest you try out some roasted tomato soup, lentil soup or pasta e fagioli soup.
-You can check out this comprehensive list of all sorts of vegetable soups you and your tiny sous chefs can make in your kitchen.
+Sure, chicken noodle is the best, but we strongly suggest you stir things up.
+Check out this comprehensive list of vegetable soups you and your tiny sous chefs can make in the kitchen.

 51. Plant a Garden

-This may seem counterintuitive, but there are some plants—hydrangeas, primrose, camelias—that do A-OK even under the dreariest conditions.
-Besides, winter blues are real and gardening can boost your mood, improve your memory and help you stay mindful and present—among other benefits.
+This may seem counterintuitive, but there are some plants, like hydrangeas, primrose and camelias, that do just fine under the dreariest conditions.
+Besides, winter blues are real and gardening can boost your mood, improve your memory and help you stay mindful and present, among other benefits.
 Just be sure to bundle up.